vincentbagilet/ididvar/README.md

 regression and the name of the variable of interest. `ididvar` supports a breadth of estimation packages (`lm`, `plm`, `fixest` for instance).

-It provides a straightforward function to compute identifying variation weights.
+First, the package provides a straightforward function to compute identifying variation weights.

 ``` r
 library(ididvar)